nickvsnetworking/pyhss/README.md

  * Generates Requests to send to other peers

 The *subscribers.csv* file contains the IMSI and Crypto values of each subscriber.
+This can alternatley be stored in a MongoDB database.

 ## Extending